elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 # Phoenix Sign Up

+There are multiple options available for handling player sign up and login features.
+In our case, we want to keep things straightforward so that players can sign up easily and play games on our platform, which means we'll forego asking them for their email or building out a full featured authentication system.

-There are multiple options available for handling the user sign up and login process for our applicaiton.
-In our case, we're eager to start using Elm to build the front-end, so we're going to take a simple approach.
+We're also eager to start using Elm to build the front-end, so we're going to take a simple approach.
 We'll use Phoenix to handle authentication initially.
 Once users are logged in, they'll be directed to the Elm front-end application that we'll be building.
 We'll need to refactor some of these features later, but this approach will provide a quick way for players to sign up as we extend the player resource features we generated previously.

-## Extending Players
+## Extending Player Account Features

-Let's take a look at the `Platform.Accounts` module we created earlier in the `lib/platform/accounts/accounts.ex` file:
+First, let's take a look at the existing features provided in the `Platform.Accounts` module we created earlier.
+Check out the functions available in the `lib/platform/accounts/accounts.ex` file:

 ```elixir
 defmodule Platform.Accounts do